Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Introduction

 In recent years, there has been a growing focus on Nash games involving private information.
 A common assumption in such games is that the initial distribution of all players' types is publicly known.
 Each player has full knowledge of their own type, which determines their utility function, while remaining unaware of their opponents' types.
 Based on the prior information, each player selects a response strategy within their type space based on the Nash conjecture, and an equilibrium arising from this kind of game is known as a Bayesian Nash equilibrium (BNE).
 The concept of the Bayesian game was introduced by Harsanyi~\cite{harsanyi1967_1, harsanyi1968_2, harsanyi1968_3} and has attracted considerable attention, spanning from modeling to equilibrium analysis and applications in strategic decision-making under incomplete information.

 Existence of pure strategy Bayesian Nash equilibria (BNEs) has been studied extensively ever since.
 A majority of research on the existence of monotone BNE (MBNE) has focused on conditions related to supermodularity and single-crossing condition (SCC).
 Vives~\cite{vives1990nash} analyzes existence of Nash equilibria of non-cooperative games by using lattice theoretical methods, where each player's payoffs satisfy certain supermodularity properties which are directly related to strategic complementarities.
 The author also establishes existence of BNE as the supermodularity is preserved by integration.
 Athey~\cite{athey2001single} studied Bayesian games with one-dimensional actions and type spaces, assuming that types are drawn from an atomless joint probability distribution.
 When each player's expected utility function exhibits SCC property, i.e., each player’s optimal response is increasing with respect to the increase of its type parameter in response to rivals’ increasing strategies (for type varying), she demonstrated existence of pure strategy Nash equilibria (PSNEs) in every finite action game with each player’s optimal response strategy being increasing and step-like.
 Moreover, when action spaces are continuous, Athey shows existence of a sequence of increasing step-like PSNEs of finite action games that converges to an equilibrium with the continuum-action, which means that an equilibrium in continuous action spaces can be approximated by a sequence of increasing step-like PSNEs in finite action spaces.
-Mcadams~\cite{mcadams2003isotone} extends Athey’s results into more general settings by considering the quasi-supermodularity (in own action) and single-crossing (in own action and type), where both action and type spaces are considered to be multidimensional and only partially ordered.
+McAdams~\cite{mcadams2003isotone} extends Athey’s results into more general settings by considering the quasi-supermodularity (in own action) and single-crossing (in own action and type), where both action and type spaces are considered to be multidimensional and only partially ordered.
 Reny~\cite{reny2011existence} further relaxes the requirements on payoff functions, showing that monotone best-reply conditions can hold under weaker assumptions.
 Van Zandt and Vives~\cite{vives2007monotone} introduce a concept called ``monotone supermodularity'' in Bayesian games, where, apart from strategic complementarities, each player’s payoff also has increasing differences in their own action and the profile of types, and that each player’s posterior beliefs are increasing in type with respect to first-order stochastic dominance.
 They provide an induction method to construct a greatest and a least BNE, with both equilibria being monotone in type.
+Mason and Valentinyi~\cite{mason2007existence} further study monotone pure-strategy equilibria in Bayesian games and derive existence and uniqueness under a contraction-mapping framework.
+Their analysis is focused on the monotone equilibrium formulation.